falcon4fun/IptablesBanScript/README.md

 In my opinion, the router can and should work on it.
 Main logic of my rules:
-1. Create IPSet some tables (Will call them SETs to not confuse with Iptables TABLES) with timeouts where to store timed, global and flood ban.
+1. Create IPSet some tables (Will call them SETs to not confuse with IPtables TABLES) with timeouts where to store timed, global and flood ban.
 In current example we need SSHPorts, RDPPorts, GlobalBan, FloodBan to be created.
 2. We will check if IP is inside IPSet SET.
 If true, we reject connection with tcp-reset
 3. We need to create some chains where to jump in.
 Let them be with the same name: SSHPorts, RDPPorts, GlobalBan, FloodBan